avinash3005/Hacktoberfest2024_avi_1/ChatDB-LLM-Assistant/README.md

 - **`chatbot.py`**: Core chatbot functionality, including handling conversation history and managing chat state.
 - **`main.py`**: The entry point that integrates everything and runs the chatbot.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Here are some ways you can contribute:

-- Fix bugs or suggest new features.
-- Improve performance (e.g., caching, optimization).
-- Add support for more LLM services.
-- Enhance the database design or chatbot logic.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

----